-D ((D) 1

-Provisions Commencement Date/Details

-The whole of this Ordinance The day this Ordinance is made 2 April 2019
+Provisions Commencement Date/Details The whole of this Ordinance The day this Ordinance is made.
+Date of notification in Gazette: 2 April 2019 (C2019G00308)

 Note: This table relates only to the provisions of this Ordinance as originally made.
 It will not be amended to deal with any later amendments of this ordinance.